uds-se/autoreject/README.md

 ### Is this for real?

-autoreject.org is an April's fools joke.
+autoreject.org is an April's Fools joke.
 No reviewer with a clear mind would ever use such a tool, right?
-Choose form options and enjoy!
+Choose from options and enjoy!

 ### Where do these text snippets come from?

-The "arguments" in the generator all are inspired by real reviews and arguments I have collected over time.
-This includes reviews colleagues and I have gotten for papers of ours, co-reviews of papers I reviewed, and discussions in PC meetings.
+The "arguments" in the generator are all inspired by real reviews and arguments I have collected over time.
+This includes reviews colleagues and I have gotten for our papers, co-reviews of papers I reviewed, and discussions in PC meetings.
 I also follow [ShitMyReviewersSay](https://twitter.com/YourPaperSucks) for inspiration.

 ### Why a site like this?

 With this site, I hope to raise some attention towards the problem of overly formalistic reviews - that is, "reviews" that take only a very shallow, "syntactical" look into a paper without considering its potential and deeper implications.
-Plus, it acts as an exercise in rhetorics - namely how to turn any argument into rejection.
+Plus, it is a rhetorical exercise - namely, how to turn any argument into rejection.

 ### Do such formalistic reviews actually exist?

 Of course!
-As a reviewer, you can always make your life easy by pointing at one of the "issues" listed in the autoreject reviews.
-Ignore the potential of the work, ignore whether it may make some difference or not.
-Avoid taking a difficult decision and simply go for the first flaw you can find.
+As a reviewer, you can make your life easier by pointing out one of the "issues" in the autoreject reviews.
+Ignore the work's potential; ignore whether it may make some difference.
+Avoid making a difficult decision and go for the first flaw you can find.

 ### Are reviews really this bad?

-No.  While some reviews may indeed be problematic, by far most reviewers are driven by the honest desire to understand and value the submitted material.
+No.  While some reviews may be problematic, most reviewers are driven by the honest desire to understand and value the submitted material.
 If a reviewer rejects your paper for whatever arguments, you should always ask yourself what you could and should have done to improve.
-A "shallow" review often is a sign that the reviewer was not motivated enough to get deeper, possibly because s/he had a bad day, but more likely because your paper could have done better.
+A "shallow" review often indicates that the reviewer was not motivated enough to get deeper, possibly because s/he had a bad day, but more likely because your paper could have done better.
 Improve and try again.

-### The form does not really fit to my branch of science.
+### The form does not fit my branch of science.

-I am pretty active in the Software Engineering community, and hence the site is pretty much geared towards arguments, methods, and reviews in that community.
-I'll be happy to include variants specialized for your community - e.g. autoreject.org/medicine, or autoreject.org/history.
+I am active in the Software Engineering community, so the site is geared towards arguments, methods, and reviews in that community.
+I'll be happy to include variants specialized for your community - e.g. for medicine or history.

 ### What are all the possible outcomes?

 Feel free to experiment with the site.
-If you want to cheat, examine the [source code](https://github.com/uds-se/autoreject/blob/master/index.html); this is where you can find all snippets and their conditions.
+If you want to cheat, examine the [source code](https://github.com/uds-se/autoreject/blob/master/index.html); this is where you can find all the snippets and their conditions.

 ### Is there a way to get your paper accepted?